-Umpqua Community Action Network (UCAN) will provide WIC services and nurse visiting services.
+- Umpqua Community Action Network (UCAN) took over the Women, Infant and Children’s program (WIC) and provides nurse visiting services.

-Umpqua Community Health Center (UCHC) will provide immunization services, women’s’ health, family planning and sexually transmitted disease (STD) and HIV services.
+- Umpqua Community Health Center (UCHC) provides immunization services, women’s reproductive health, family planning and sexually transmitted disease (STD) and HIV services.

-ADAPT will provide tobacco prevention services and healthy communities programs
+- ADAPT provides tobacco prevention services and healthy communities programs

 Greg Brigham, CEO ADAPT, Board chair